IBM/audit-ci/README.md

 # audit-ci

-This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit` or `yarn audit` finds vulnerabilities at or above the specified threshold while ignoring allowlisted advisories.
+This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit`, `yarn audit` or `pnpm audit` finds vulnerabilities at or above the specified threshold while ignoring allowlisted advisories.

 > Note: Use our [codemod](#codemod) to update to [`audit-ci` v6.0.0](https://github.com/IBM/audit-ci/releases/tag/v6.0.0)